canjs/canjs/guides/recipes/recipes.md

-You can also [Download CanJS](http://canjs.com/download.html) or follow [other tutorials](http://canjs.com/guides/Tutorial.html) to get started, but for the rest of the examples, we'll be using this setup.
+You can also [Download CanJS](http://canjs.com/download.html) or follow [other tutorials](http://canjs.com/guides/Tutorial.html) to get started, but for the rest of the examples, we’ll be using this setup.

 ## Request a Recipe